floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 ) <modular_monolith_architecture>

 While traditional monolith architecture is not a bad choice for small applications, it becomes difficult to develop new functionality and maintain existing as the application grows.
-Larger applications are likely to turn into a big ball of mud, where the code is tangled and difficult to understand @foote_yoder_1997.
+Larger applications are likely to turn into a big ball of mud, where the code is tangled and difficult to understand.
-A big ball of mud, a term coined by #cite_author(<foote_yoder_1997>) in #cite(<foote_yoder_1997>, form: "year"), is a software system that lacks a perceivable architecture.
+A big ball of mud, a term coined by #cite_author(<foote_yoder_1997>) in #cite(<foote_yoder_1997>, form: "year"), is a software system that lacks a perceivable architecture @foote_yoder_1997.

 Modular monolith architecture can also be used as a stepping stone towards a microservices architecture.
 Once the application is modularized and the interfaces are well-defined and stable, individual modules can be extracted and turned into external services.